La Boite Theatre Company

-The theatre's artistic directors have included Todd MacDonald (2015 - 2020) and David Berthold (2008-2014).
+The theatre's artistic directors have included Todd MacDonald (2015–2020) and David Berthold (2008–2014).
 As of March 2023 Courtney Stewart is artistic director.

 History

 Establishment and early years (1925-1956)

 La Boite was founded in 1925, under the direction of British teacher of speech and drama Barbara Sisley and English literature professor Jeremiah Joseph Stable.
-Known as the Brisbane Repertory Theatre Society, it is one of the oldest continuously operating theatre companies in Australia, operating under Sisley's direction until her death in a road accident in 1945.
+It was known as the Brisbane Repertory Theatre Society, and Rhoda Mary Felgate was a founding member and an early play director.
+The company is said to be one of the oldest continuously operating theatre companies in Australia, operating under Sisley's direction until her death in a road accident in 1945.
 Sisley had directed 57 productions for the company, including a number of Australian plays.
 After Sisley's death, the Brisbane Repertory Theatre Society survived from 1946 through to 1956 under Tom Stephens, Alex Foster, Cecil Carson and Gwen MacMinn.

 Relocation to Hale Street and the first "La Boite" (1956-1969)

 Babette Stephens succeeded the position of Council President in 1957, before accepting the first formal title of "Theatre Director" in 1959.
 A prominent professional Australian actor and director, Stephens helped to create the first permanent theatre for the company when she succeeded in getting the company to purchase four cottages in Sexton Street and Hale Street in Petrie Terrace.
 The suggestion was made to convert one of the cottages into a "theatre-in-the-round" theatre space similar to Hayes Gordon's Ensemble Theatre in Sydney.
 In the lead-up to the launch of the theatre's new season in Hale Street in 1967, Brisbane Repertory Theatre adopted the new name "La Boite", The French translation of "the box".
 La Boite's intimate, 70-seat space attracted a new audiences, as well as a new directors and actors, including Jane Atkins, Eileen Beatson, Ian Thomson, Barry Otto, John Stanton and Muriel Watson.
 The repertoire of the company changed to a more radical, non-mainstream one.
 Australian plays became a regular feature of the season.